Chapter 2:

 “Kagayaku!”

-Mage 2 (in tears)
+Mage 2 (with tears)

 “No… no… no!”

-The garden falls silent.
+The garden is silent.

 Only the sound of footsteps.

-SCENE – The Circle of Silence
+SCENE – The circle of silence

 Kagayaku’s body remains at the center of the garden.